How can Learn Local providers help you?

 The Victorian Learn Local Awards are held annually by the Adult, Community and Further Education (ACFE) Board to recognise the inspirational efforts of learners, practitioners and training providers in the Learn Local education and training sector.
 Find out more.

-Learn Local organisations also offer other learning support services such as career advice, financial assistance, childcare facilities and disability support services.
-To find out more about these services, contact a Learn Local organisation in your community.
+Learn Local providers also offer other learning support services such as career advice, financial assistance, childcare facilities and disability support services.
+To find out more about these services, contact a Learn Local providers in your community.

 Victorian Skills Gateway – The Victorian Skills Gateway is a one-stop-shop of Victorian vocational education and training to help you find a nationally recognised course suitable for you.